tbass134/CoffeeBot/README.md

 # CoffeeBot

-Ever wanted to know if you should have hot coffee or iced?, let a machine answer that for you!

 The following project is a Machine Learning application that is able to predict if you(a coffee drinking user) should have iced coffee or hot coffee using daily weather data

 Over the past year, I have kept track of my coffee habits on a daily basis.